harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 ### lastPublished.tag does not support alternate branch name strategy?
 Harness does not always look for a master for lastPublished.tag.
-The successful services have their git artefacts ending with -master.
+The successful services have their Git artefacts ending with -master.
 But I believe the failed one does not have any tag that ends with the master but may be -the main.

 This is coming from your trigger settings and the input given here is to check for `<+lastPublished.tag>.regex(-master$)`